syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Word-document/Split-Word-documents.md

 //Load the template document
 using (WordDocument doc = new WordDocument("Template.docx"))
 {
+    MemoryStream memoryStream = null;
     WordDocument newDocument = null;
     WSection newSection = null;
-    int i = 1;
+    int headingIndex = 0;
-    //Iterate each section from Word document
-    foreach (WSection section in doc.Sections)
+    /Iterate each section in the Word document. foreach (WSection section in document.Sections)
     {
-        if (newDocument != null)
+        // Clone the section and add into new document. if (newDocument != null)
             newSection = AddSection(newDocument, section);
-        foreach (TextBodyItem textbodyitem in section.Body.ChildEntities)
+        //Iterate each child entity in the Word document. foreach (TextBodyItem item in section.Body.ChildEntities)
         {
+            //If item is paragraph, then check for heading style and split.
-            if (textbodyitem is WParagraph)
+            //else, add the item into new document. if (item is WParagraph)
             {
-                WParagraph para = textbodyitem as WParagraph;
+                WParagraph paragraph = item as WParagraph;
+                //If paragraph has Heading 1 style, then save the traversed content as separate document.
-                // Check whether the paragraph has heading style or normal style if (para.StyleName == "Heading 1")
+                //And create new document for new heading content. if (paragraph.StyleName == "Heading 1")
                 {
                     if (newDocument != null)
                     {
-                        string fileName = "Heading" + i + ".docx";
                         //Saves the Word document
+                        string fileName = "Document" + (headingIndex + 1) + ".docx";
                         SaveWordDocument(newDocument, fileName);
-                        i++;
+                        headingIndex++;
                     }
-                    //Create new Word document
-                    newDocument = new WordDocument();
+                    //Create new document for new heading content. newDocument = new WordDocument();
                     newSection = AddSection(newDocument, section);
-                    //Add cloned paragraphs into new section
-                    AddEntity(newSection, para);
+                    AddEntity(newSection, paragraph);
                 }
                 else if (newDocument != null)
-                    //Add cloned paragraphs into new section
-                    AddEntity(newSection, para);
+                    AddEntity(newSection, paragraph);
             }
             else
-                //Add cloned item into new section
-                AddEntity(newSection, textbodyitem);
+                AddEntity(newSection, item);
         }
     }
-    if (newDocument != null)
+    //Save the remaining content as separate document. if (newDocument != null)
     {
-        string fileName = "Heading" + i + ".docx";
         //Saves the Word document
+        string fileName = "Document" + (headingIndex + 1) + ".docx";
         SaveWordDocument(newDocument, fileName);
     }
 }